-SLGI Asset Management Inc. incorporates environmental, social and governance factors (ESG) into our process for evaluating, selecting and monitoring sub-advisors.
-In this report, MFS Investment Management (one of our sub-advisors) provides an update on their ESG activities in the first quarter of 2021.
+SLGI Asset Management Inc. integrates environmental, social and governance factors (ESG) into our process for evaluating, selecting and monitoring sub-advisors.
+In this report excerpt, MFS Investment Management (one of our sub-advisors) writes about its ESG activities in the second quarter of 2021.

 Information contained in this article is provided for information purposes only and is not intended to provide specific financial, tax, insurance, investment, legal or accounting advice and should not be relied upon in that regard and does not constitute a specific offer to buy and/or sell securities.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.

 Please note, any future or forward looking statements contained in this article are speculative in nature and cannot be relied upon.
 There is no guarantee that these events will occur or in the manner speculated.
 Please speak with your professional advisors before acting on any information contained in this article.